constantingoeldel/alphabeta-rs/README.md

 Windows:

-Download the prebuilt binaries from the [OpenBLAS website](https://www.openblas.net/)(Big .zip button).
+Download the prebuilt binaries from the [OpenBLAS website](https://www.openblas.net/) (Big .zip button).
+For building from source, see [this](https://github.com/blas-lapack-rs/openblas-src#windows-and-vcpkg).

 <!-- ### Prebuilt binaries